sophxine/Neural-cellular-automata-seeds/README.md

 The web version has a memory leakage issue so if you use it proceed with caution, it should stop before crashing the browser though.
 Flashing can occur in all versions, except NCAv1 when it is unmodified.

-This convolutional neural network is a simple neural cellular automata that tries to approximate a two state cellular automata rule(any kind of rule works), and create variations of them with a threshold.
+This convolutional neural network is a neural cellular automata that tries to approximate a two state cellular automata rule(any kind of rule works), and create variations of them with a threshold.
 For example it can learn the rules of Conway's Game of Life as if it was Conway's Game of Life.

 The example model cgol.h5 is Conway's Game of Life trained to have loss of approximately 0.00000000001.